Tools to Help You Uncover Implicit Bias — Plus, What That Actually Means

-Hundreds of thousands of people have taken the streets in protests to raise awareness of the Black Lives Matter movement and the oppression caused by police brutality.
-These public demonstrations are calling on people to take action—not only to honor the memories of Floyd, Tony McDade, Breonna Taylor, Ahmaud Arbery, and countless others—but to also help upend a world where Black and BIPOC communities continue to suffer unacceptable systemic injustices.
+In recent months, hundreds of thousands of people have taken to the streets in protests to raise awareness of the Black Lives Matter movement and the oppression caused by police brutality.
+These public demonstrations are calling on people to take action, not only to honor the memories of George Floyd, Tony McDade, Breonna Taylor, and countless other African Americans who've died at the hands of the police but to also help upend a world where Black and BIPOC communities continue to suffer unacceptable systemic injustices.
 (Related: Powerful Moments of Peace, Unity, and Hope from Black Lives Matter Protests)

 In addition to protesting, people are signing petitions, donating to organizations that fight against racial injustice, and reaching out to local law enforcement officers and politicians demanding change.